tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 1.2.0 =
+*	Fix: Fixed the settings page link not working in Woocommerce 2.1
+*	Fix: Failed transaction displaying an error message

 = 1.1.0 =
 *	New: added support for Woocommerce 2.1
 * 	New: only load the functions (tbz_add_my_currency & tbz_add_my_currency_symbol) whcih add the Naira currency and symbol on WordPress sites running Woocommerce version that are less that 2.1, as it has been added to Woocommerce from version 2.1.